Last Updated April :2026

 A simple breakdown of how much rent you can afford using the 30% income rule across different salary levels.

 So let's talk about affordability.
 And I want to start by saying that affordability is not just about what the bank will lend you.
-Banks will often approve you for way more than you should actually spend.
+Banks will often approve you for way more than you should spend.
 They're looking at your debt to income ratio and making sure you can technically make the payment.
-They're not looking at your lifestyle, your savings goals, your retirement contributions, or whether you'll actually be happy making that payment every month for the next 30 years.
+They're not looking at your lifestyle, your savings goals, your retirement contributions, or whether you'll be happy making that payment every month for the next 30 years.

 How Rising Mortgage Rates Impact Monthly Housing Costs